Towards 2-derivators for formal $\infty$-category theory

 where

 The right adjoint to $W\otimes-$ sends indeed a functor $F\in[\D,\C]$ to an object $x\in\C$ such that $[\D,\C](W\otimes c, F)\cong\C(c,x)$.
-But since $\C$ is tensored (and then so is $[\D,\C]$), we have the isomorphism $[\D,\C](W\otimes c, F)\cong[\D,\V](W,\C(x,F))$ that implies $x\cong\lim^{W}F$. \end{rmk} The following result is folklore, and we just adapted it to our purposes. \begin{prop} Let $\M$ be a locally $\V$-presentable $\V$-category admitting an accessible $\V$-enriched model structure and take $\D$ to be a small $\V$-category.
+But since $\C$ is tensored (and then so is $[\D,\C]$), we have the isomorphism $[\D,\C](W\otimes c, F)\cong[\D,\V](W,\C(x,F))$ that implies $x\cong\lim^{W}F$. \end{rmk} The following result is folklore, and we just adapted it to our purposes (for detailed explanations of the terminology used, see \cite{moser2019injective}). \begin{prop} Let $\M$ be a locally $\V$-presentable $\V$-category admitting an accessible $\V$-enriched model structure and take $\D$ to be a small $\V$-category.
 Suppose that $\D(d,d')$ is a cofibrant object of $\V$ for every couple of objects $d,d'\in\D$.
 Then the adjunction $\id\colon[\D,\M]^{\emph{proj}}\rightleftarrows[\D,\M]^{\emph{inj}}\colon\id$ is a Quillen equivalence. \end{prop} \begin{proof} We have to show that the identity functor $[\D,\M]^\inj\to [\D,\M]^\proj$ is right Quillen, i.e.\ it preserves fibrations and trivial fibrations.
-That is, we have to prove the following two statements: \begin{enumerate}[(i)] \item every injective fibration\footnote{A morphism that has the RLP with respect to pointwise trivial cofibrations} $\alpha\colon F\to G$ in $[\D,\M]$ is also a projective fibration (i.e.\ a pointwise fibration), \item every injective trivial fibration\footnote{A morphism that has the RLP with respect to pointwise cofibrations} $\beta\colon H\to K$ in $[\D,\M]$ is also a projective trivial fibration (i.e.\ a pointwise trivial fibration). \end{enumerate} In order to prove (i), let us take an injective fibration $\alpha$.
+That is, we have to prove the following two statements: \begin{enumerate}[(i)] \item every injective fibration\footnote{A morphism that has the RLP with respect to componentwise trivial cofibrations} $\alpha\colon F\to G$ in $[\D,\M]$ is also a projective fibration (i.e.\ a componentwise fibration), \item every injective trivial fibration\footnote{A morphism that has the RLP with respect to componentwise cofibrations} $\beta\colon H\to K$ in $[\D,\M]$ is also a projective trivial fibration (i.e.\ a componentwise trivial fibration). \end{enumerate} In order to prove (i), let us take an injective fibration $\alpha$.
 Fix $d\in\D$.
 We claim that $\alpha_d\colon Fd\to Gd$ has the RLP with respect to every trivial cofibration $i\colon A\to B$ in $\M$.
 The following square of solid arrows admits a dashed lift

 if and only if

 does, since $\lim^{\D(d,-)}F\cong Fd$ by the Yoneda Lemma.
 Using the adjunction $-\otimes\D(d,-)\dashv\lim^{\D(d,-)}$ from Remark \ref{weighted limits as adjoints}, we can transpose the latter lifting problem to the following one